0-7BrainCells/eRes/README.md

 History:

 4/4: Updated the rego form and merged Henry_Dev/Rups_Dev changes into the main repo.
-See discord for further details about this merge and what you will have to do :)
+See discord for further details about this merge and what you will have to do :) *just try to push your own offline branch onto here and I (Henry) will take a look at the changes between it and main just to see if there are any major conflicts before adding)

 ---------------------------------------------------------------------------------------------------------------------------------------------------------------------